Nonconvex regularization for sparse neural networks: Exact representation with integral ReLU neural networks

-It can be seen that $\NN\mu\equiv 0$, if and only if $\mu\in M_{-}(\Sd)$.
-Next, we derive an explicit formula for the measure \(\mu_f\) that represents exactly a given smooth function \(f\). \begin{theorem} For a compactly supported function $f\in C^{d+1}(\R^d)$, we define the coefficient function
+Note, that the first two terms only depend on the odd part of \(\mu\), and the last term only on the even part.
+Thus, if $\mu\in M_{-}(\Sd)$, then $\NN\mu=0$.
+The converse follows from \cite[Lemma~10]{2019arXiv191001635O} which, by a change of variables, claims that for every $f=\NN\mu$ there exists a unique linear function \(a\cdot x + b\) and a unique even measure \(\mu_{f}\) with \(f = a\cdot x + b + \NN \mu_f\).
+Thus, for $\NN\mu=0$ the unique even measure will be the zero measure and \((a,b) = 0\).
+Taking into account~\eqref{eq:oddmeasureformula}, we must therefore have that \(\mu\) is an odd measure with $a_\mu=0$ and $b_\mu=0$. } Next, we derive an explicit formula for the \fixed{even} measure \(\mu_f\) that represents exactly a given smooth function \(f\). \begin{theorem} For a compactly supported function $f\in C_{c}^{d+1}(\R^d)$, we define the coefficient function